Aeroflot Flight 542: Investigation

 Efforts to reach the crash site were hampered by a layer of snow up to 2–3 m thick, postponing activity until it melted.
 On June 1, the search got underway and scattered debris was found from the air 600 m north of the crash site, including the left aileron and fairing, rudder, and the upper part of the keel.
 Part of the left end fairing sheathing was found 300 m from the main crash site.
 Studying the wreckage, the investigators envisioned the following: flying through a pass, the craft got into a descending turbulent air stream and began to lose altitude.
 Acting on the controls, the pilots tried to pull the nose of the aircraft up, and due to the resulting high aerodynamic loads, the end fairing of the left wing collapsed.
 At the same time, on the right wing, the end fairing was deformed but did not separate.
 The separation of a part of the structure of the left wing immediately led to an imbalance in lift, so the aircraft turned sharply along the lift axis to the left, while lateral aerodynamic overloads appeared, as a result of which the rudder and part of the keel were separated.
-The airliner lost control and went into a fall.
+The airliner lost control and went into a dive.